IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## 1 amongst 187.425 674.175    0000 msajc003  Text ITEM
 ```

-As seen in R Example \@ref(rexample:usecases_uc3requery2), the first segment in `sibil` occurred in the word *amongst*, which starts at 187.475 ms and ends at 674.225 ms. It is worth noting that this two-step querying procedure (`query()` followed by `requery_hier()`) can also be completed in a single hierarchical query using the dominance operator (^).
+As seen in the above R code snippet, the first segment in `sibil` occurred in the word *amongst*, which starts at 187.475 ms and ends at 674.225 ms. It is worth noting that this two-step querying procedure (`query()` followed by `requery_hier()`) can also be completed in a single hierarchical query using the dominance operator (^).

-As we have answered the first part of the question, R Example \@ref(rexample:usecases_uc3requerySeqLeft) will extract the context to the left of the extracted sibilants by using the `requery_seq()` function.
+As we have answered the first part of the question, the R code snippet below will extract the context to the left of the extracted sibilants by using the `requery_seq()` function.

 ```r